citp/privacy-policy-historical/c/ci/cib/cibc.com.md

 Depending on the web browser you use, you may be able to configure it to accept session cookies but disable persistent cookies (with the exception of Flash cookies).
 If you do this, you will still be able to use CIBC sites; however, your browser will not remember your personal preferences (e.g., language preference) when you return to the site.
 Please check your browser's online help for further information on how to change your cookie settings.

-If your browser is using Adobe Flash Player version 10.3 or later, you can use the [Adobe Flash Player Settings ManagerAdobe Flash Player Settings Manager.
-Opens a new window in your browser](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html) to configure how your browser should handle Flash cookies, either globally for [all sitesall site.
-Opens a new window in your browser](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager03.html) or for [specific sitesspecific site.
-Opens a new window in your browser](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html), or to delete any or all such cookies.
+If your browser is using Adobe Flash Player version 10.3 or later, you can use the [Adobe Flash Player Settings ManagerOpens a new window in your browser](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html) to configure how your browser should handle Flash cookies, either globally for [all sitesOpens a new window in your browser](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager03.html) or for [specific sitesOpens a new window in your browser](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html), or to delete any or all such cookies.
 Please use these links to visit the Adobe Flash Player site for detailed instructions or to use the convenient tools that they have made available to enable you to quickly delete Flash cookies from your system.

 You can block or disable third-party cookies in your browser settings so that your browser accepts only first party cookies, which are those cookies belonging to the site you are currently browsing (e.g., cookies from CIBC when you are on CIBC's site).
-You may also opt-out of CIBC personalized marketing on third-party sites by [visiting this sitevisiting this site.
-Opens a new window in your browser](http://preferences-mgr.truste.com/).
+You may also opt-out of CIBC personalized marketing on third-party sites by [visiting this siteOpens a new window in your browser](http://preferences-mgr.truste.com/).

+**Interest-based advertising and opting-out**

+Interest-based advertisement uses information collected from your browsing behaviour to help predict your preferences and provide you with advertisements that will likely be more relevant to you on our site and third-party sites.

+CIBC is committed to your privacy and providing you with the control to change your opt-in preferences.

+To opt-out visit [this siteOpens a new window in your browser](http://preferences-mgr.truste.com/).
+This page scans all of the advertising cookies held on your browser, and shows you companies that use cookies while you browser their sites, in a list.
+You can select the check box (or boxes) under the Opt-out column and select “Submit Opt-outs.”

+CIBC also works with the Adobe Marketing Cloud to provide interest-based advertisements.
+To opt-out from receiving these types of advertisements directly through Adobe, set your preferences on the [Adobe siteOpens a new window in your browser](https://www.adobe.com/ca/privacy/opt-out.html).
+You can opt-out of interest-based advertising, under the “Adobe interest-based ads” section and you can opt-out from tracking, through the “Adobe websites” section.

 **Location information:**

 CIBC cannot collect or use certain types of location information from geolocation or proximity technologies on your mobile device if the location services on your mobile device are disabled.
 Mobile devices allow users to disable location services through menu options.
-Please consult your mobile device provider for more information.
+Consult your mobile device provider for more information.

 **Information on your device:**